lngquoctrung/getting-started-docker/README.md

 ----------------------

-## **10. Build and create a container from Dockerfile**
+## **11. Build an image by Dockerfile and share image with Docker Hub**

-Docker does not just allow us to run existing containers, which helps us to custom and build our images.
-Especially, we can share our images with other people by **Docker Hub**.
-To build our image, we need to write a `Dockerfile` without file extension, `Dockerfile` is a simple text file contains commands Docker uses to create a new image.
+Docker does not just allow you to run existing containers, which helps you to custom and build our images.
+Especially, you can share your images with other people by **Docker Hub**.
+To build your image, we need to write a `Dockerfile` without file extension, `Dockerfile` is a simple text file contains commands Docker uses to create a new image.
 In other words, this is an instruction telling Docker what to do when building a new image.
 For example:

 ```Dockerfile
 # Declare that our image is built based on the NodeJS image (base image)